Responsible Gambling

 According to the latest data from SICAD (2018), 1.2% of active players in New Zealand live dominated by pathological gambling.
 While another 2.7% have problem gambling habits.

-In other words, these figures mean that about 2,3% of the Portuguese population has problems with gambling.
+In other words, these figures mean that about 2,3% of the New Zealand population has problems with gambling.
 While 0.6% of New Zealanders are pathological gamblers, and the other 1.2% are problem gamblers.

 Let's take into account some facts: